 It can be bought in a powder form or a ready-mixed gel.

-The benefits of using hyaluronic acid in serums
+The benefits of formulating serums with hyaluronic acid

 This high-end cosmeceutical is very effective for its moisturizing and skin-plumping qualities.
 It helps to attract and retain moisture in the upper layers of the epidermis.